redame/waveform/readme-too.md

 * `allele` - the `allele` within the `genepool` currently assigned to this `gene` in the `organism`
 * `context` - stuff required for rendering to DOM etc. This is what you pass for adding/removing values in the `allele.context_list`

+**The `imutable` class** is used to manage copies of immutable data across muliple threads.
+It has the following properties:
+* `data` - the value of the immutable which should be treated as immutable, or `undefined` if no data is present
+* `id` - the unique identifier for the immutable, assigned on the main thread.

+**Multi-threading**
+A central feature of genepipe is that it uses webworkers to do multithreaded processing.
+All the `update` functions are combined into one single string, together with some worker "admin" code, and then this string of code is launched multiple times as a pool of webworkers.
+The admin code running on each worker is respondible for receiveing and managing a list of update requests from the main thread.
+One of the major complciations of this is the need to ensure that all the requierd immutables are present on those threads that need them and get deleted when they are no longer required.